guido-pasciucco/guido-pasciucco/README.md

 # Hi there 👋 i'm **Guido Pasciucco**
 ### Fullstack Developer from Argentina 🇦🇷

 *Open to work!
-Remote Full-time Front-end Developer*
+Remote Frontend Web/Mobile Developer - React, Typescript, Python, Kotlin*

+*Teaching Frontend Web and Mobile Dev, Unity - C# and Python @ Aprendé Programando - a free and open initiative by Buenos Aires City Hall to give IT Courses to High school students to enhance employability and reduce digital inequality*

 *Teaching Javascript @ Coderhouse - one of top E-learning platforms in Latin America +100K students*

-*Teaching Frontend Web and Mobile Dev, Unity - C# and Python @ Aprendé Programando - a free and open initiative by Buenos Aires City Hall to give IT Courses to High school students to enhance employability and reduce digital inequality*

 ### My stack

 <div align="center">